 |MOST POLES||Michael Schumacher, Lewis Hamilton (6)|

-The race has been held every year since 1978, with just two exceptions.
+The Canadian Grand Prix has been at Circuit Gilles Villeneuve almost every year since 1978, with just two exceptions.
 In 1987, the race was cancelled due to a sponsorship dispute between beer manufacturers Molson and Labatt’s.
 For 2009, the race was featured on the provisional calendar, but was dropped by the time the final calendar emerged.
 The 2009 season was the first time there had been no Grands Prix in North America since 1958.

-The track has evolved over the years.
+Circuit Gilles Villeneuve has evolved over the years.
 In the second running of the Grand Prix here, changes were made to make the track faster.
 As the track was forced into disuse for a year in 1987, organisers took advantage of the break to move the pits from near the hairpin to where they are today.
-More changes were made in 2002.
+More changes were made to Circuit Gilles Villeneuve in 2002.
 The iconic hairpin was moved closer to the previous corners, and the pit exit was also moved.
 Minor changes, including amendments to the curbs at the final chicane, have been made since then.

-The track is very much like a street circuit, with ever-present walls which can easily catch a driver out.
-The Ile Notre-Dame circuit is home to the infamous Wall of Champions.
+Circuit Gilles Villeneuve is very much like a street circuit, with ever-present walls which can easily catch a driver out.
+Circuit Gilles Villeneuve is home to the infamous Wall of Champions.
 It was given the name after the 1999 season which saw World Champions Damon Hill, Michael Schumacher and Jacques Villeneuve collide with the wall, situated at the tricky final chicane on the circuit.
 Jenson Button and Sebastian Vettel are among the names to have fallen victim to the wall in recent years.

 - Rain is often a feature of the weekend here, as are safety cars.
 A culmination of the two meant that the epic 2011 Grand Prix was the longest ever F1 race, at over 4 hours long.